JeffSpindler/Factorio-Mods/MaxRateCalculator/README.md

 ### 3.2.33 Fixed issue with small beacons not seen next to large assemblers (Krastorio 2)
            Honor allowed_effects consumption flag or not
            Don't allow productivity to drop below zero

+### 3.2.34 Fixed issue with Factorio 0.18.22 and hotkeys prototypes